phax/peppol-commons/README.md

 # News and noteworthy

+* v6.0.2 - work in progress
+  * Added support for SHA256 and SHA512 in `TrustStoreBasedX509KeySelector`
 * v6.0.1 - 2018-02-13
   * Removed unused dependency to BouncyCastle
   * Added the new OpenPEPPOL root PKI v3 - valid from 2018-2028